ari2387q/PlacementPrepRAG/README.md

 FAISS stores the index locally — can't deploy without committing binary files to GitHub.
 Pinecone is cloud-native, persists across deployments, and scales without infrastructure changes.

 **Why two vector stores (Pinecone + TempDocStore)?**
 Permanent curated data (company interviews, NQT papers) belongs in Pinecone — persists forever, always available.
 User-uploaded PDFs are temporary — storing them in Pinecone would pollute the index and cost money.
 TempDocStore uses RAM with a 2-hour TTL, keeping separation clean.
+These both were necessary for me to learn how the architecture work firsthand and later see how it works when un-feeded file content reaches the RAG system

 **Why a custom reranker over a cross-encoder?**
 Cross-encoders (like `ms-marco-MiniLM`) add another 80MB model and significant latency.
 For 230 chunks, a custom scorer using term overlap + bigram matching + position boosting gives sufficient improvement without the memory overhead — critical for Render's 512MB RAM limit.